- about social security payments

-Further details on the scheme and eligibility are available at the Motability website.
+Further details on the scheme and eligibility are available on the Motability website

 Family Fund is a UK based charity, who receive funding from the Scottish Government for families on low incomes raising disabled or seriously ill children and young people.

 Their main role is to provide financial grants to families raising disabled children and young people; however, they also provide information and signpost to other charities and services which families may find useful.